 Can I submit something that isn’t digital, like a handwritten diary or printed photographs?

 Absolutely!
 That said, we want to make sure the University Archives is able to accept and care for your materials, so let’s chat about the materials you have to donate.
 Start the conversation by contacting us.
-We can also decide on the best way for you to get your materials to us, which might mean mailing them to us or dropping them by the Rubenstein Library reading room once we reopen, if you live locally.
+We can also decide on the best way for you to get your materials to us, which might mean mailing them to us or dropping them by the Rubenstein Library reading room if you live locally.

 Please note that these materials would be made available for research in the Rubenstein Library’s reading room.
 We may be able to digitize them and add them to our Digital Collections, but cannot guarantee it.